aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/customizing-email-headers/managing-x-headers-in-email-messages/_index.md

 - **Custom Metadata:** Attach business‑specific data (order IDs, user tokens, etc.) without altering the email body.
 - **Filtering & Routing:** Email servers and clients can create rules based on the values you set.
 - **Tracking & Auditing:** Record processing steps, timestamps, or security checks directly in the message header.
+- **Set Email Metadata:** Use X‑Headers to convey information that downstream services need for routing or analytics.

 ## Prerequisites

-Before we dive into the code, ensure you have:

 - Basic knowledge of Java programming.
 - Java Development Kit (JDK) installed.